simoncozens/unicopedia-plus/README.md

 This app works on Mac OS X, Linux and Windows operating systems.

-## Features

-- The app window is resizable; its title displays the currently selected utility name next to the app name.

-- The visibility of the navigation sidebar, as well as the use of categories, can be toggled on and off from the `View` menu.

-- It is possible to quickly scroll to the top or to the bottom of the utility from the `View` menu.

-- A utility can be displayed either by clicking its name in the navigation sidebar, or by selecting its name from the `Utilities` menu.

 ## Utilities

 The following utilities are currently available: